havershlomi/pureApi/README.md

 > if true continue with the process else throws an error.

 ### dataType
-> Supple here the name of the field in the data object which corresponds to the handler file name.
+> Supply here the name of the field in the data object which corresponds to the handler file name.

 ### actionStr
-> Supple here the name of the field in the data object which corresponds to the specific function within the handler.
+> Supply here the name of the field in the data object which corresponds to the specific function within the handler.

+### debug
+> A flag if set to true will show log of request and response messages, (default to false).

 ## Handler example
 > This handler file is located in my handlers dir under the name person.js.